Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 - Seek and treat underlying cause of the cardiac arrest or any complications of the resuscitations (e.g. pneumothorax from a broken rib or pulmonary aspiration)
 - Consider immediate coronary angiography and PCI especially for patients following chest pain or with ST elevation
 - Transfer to ICU, cardiac catheter lab or CCU

+[^1]: Asystole only when fine VF cannot confidently be excluded